DIY Herb Infused Oils

 Back when I first started making herbal home remedies, I remember creating one of my first healing salves and reading up on the benefits of infusing my herbs in oil over time.
 There are several ways that you can extract the healing properties of herbs at home, one of those by letting other carrier oils soak these properties up, or even by cooking them into the oil over the stove.
 Of course, being an impatient person and having just spent money on my herbs, I wanted quick results.
 It did work well, heating them over the stove!
 I was given beautifully infused oil in under an hour and turned that oil into a healing salve which actually worked.
 It was brilliant!
 You can find that healing salve HERE, and I still use it to this day.
 I probably need to take some better photos of it - how times have changed!

 But I still wondered about the process of letting herbs infuse over time.
 If you have ever come across an herbal recipe that involves essential oils (most of them!) and/or an infused oil, then you'll know that each time you are faced with an option.
 Do you I purchase a new essential oil or wait to make this salve later?
-I still have a love/hate relationship with essential oils, namely for their price, and also for the heavy potency.
+While I am an advocate for essential oils, I also know that they can be a major investment and extremely potent.
 Did you know that infusing herbs in oil in the sun actually creates an oil that is less harsh?
 You have a mix of oils, which is what you commonly avoid when purchasing an essential oil, but you are also gaining the benefits of that carrier oil, like jojoba or sweet almond.
 Plus, I feel much safer using this type of beneficial plant oil on my son's sensitive skin and even my own.
 The process is extremely simple and really similar to making a tincture, which is basically steeping herbs in alcohol in a pantry and waiting a couple of weeks.
 You'll be doing the same thing here but with oil!

 By placing the herbs in the sun to infuse, you are speeding up the process rather than keeping it in a dark place (which doesn't work well with coconut oil!) and it's also believed that the sun can extract even more beneficial parts of the plant that other heating processes cannot.
 Pretty spooky!
 By making these, you are saving yourself some money and some sanity.
 Using essential oils topically can be a little scary, especially when you cannot afford the better and more expensive brands that are safe for internal use.
 The cost of making these is the price of dried herbs (you can grow your own - in your kitchen!) and some carrier oil (coconut oil can be used, so can olive oil, and both of these are probably already in your kitchen), and your time.